 Goodbooks (www.goodbooks.in) is happy to announce The Hindu Young World-Goodbooks Awards for Indian children’s books.
 The purpose of these awards is to promote excellence in children’s writing and illustration in India and to acknowledge innovative publishing trends.

-The awards were instituted in 2016 and are presently in their third year.
-The awards are given at The Hindu Lit for Life festival which will take place in Chennai in January every year.
-Typically, the awards are given in the following four categories:
+The awards were instituted in 2016 and are given at The Hindu Lit for Life festival which takes place in Chennai in January every year.
+The awards are given in the following four categories:

 Best Picture Book: Story